Ofek2105/Dubins-TSP-DQN-Agent/README.md

 The Agent is subject to airplane-like motion constraints.
 The agent:

-- Moves at a constant speed and cannot stop or reverse,
+- Moves at a constant speed and cannot stop or reverse
-- Has a limited turning rate, resembling a Dubins vehicle (non-holonomic motion),
+- Has a limited turning rate, resembling a Dubins vehicle (non-holonomic motion)
-- Observes distances and angles to the remaining targets,
+- Observes distances and angles to the remaining targets

 ### Reward Engineering: